OSGeo/OSGeoLive-doc/doc/quickstart/spatialite_quickstart.rst

 * You will notice the display broken into 3 areas:

   #.
-The left panel displays the database hierachy, such as a list of tables, and columns within the table.
+The left panel displays the database hierarchy, such as a list of tables, and columns within the table.
 Right click on elements of the left panel to select from a list of common database actions.

   #.
 The top right panel shows SQL for the action selected.
 You can enter your own customised SQL into this panel.